2018-06-18 13:42:22 • ID: 1751

 In contrast they have affinities to the African MSA / Aterian and the leaf-points from the so called, non-dated S'baikien, first described by M. Reygasse from the Tébessa region and recently reintroduced into the discussion by Van Peer.

-The crescent rather resembles the East African MSA at Mumba cave (Bed V) dated between 57 and 49 k.a. - much earlier than Epipaleolithic pieces.
+The Crescent of this post rather resembles the East African MSA at Mumba cave (Bed V) dated between 57 and 49 k.a. - much earlier than Epipaleolithic pieces.

 The ensemble from point 43 remains thrilling and may contest another late MSA in N-Africa.
 It is hoped that someday further ensembles of this kind are dated and evaluated by scientific methods.

-It can be speculated that such ensembles may be linked to isolated populations with archaic ancestry or may represent a reinvention of an "outdated" technique.
+It can be speculated that such ensembles may be linked to isolated populations of Homo Sapiens with archaic ancestry or may represent a reinvention of an "outdated" technique.

 Far the Best about the theme: Africa from MIS 6-2: Population Dynamics and Paleoenvironments (Vertebrate Paleobiology and Paleoanthropology) | Sacha C. Jones, Brian A. Stewart, 2016